 Jacques Noiret kills Cayetano and made it look like he had overdosed, bought his son Ivan from a drug addict for 2 million euros and murders his wife when she finds out and tries to make amends to the biological mother.

-JAG's Serial killer Charles "Charlie" Lynch in "Goodbyes".
-In "Nobody's Child" he had offscreen brutally stamped to death a young girl.
-Harmon Rabb confronts him on a decommissioned navy ship in Philadelphia where he'd taken the twin sister of the killed girl.
+JAG has Serial Killer Charles "Charlie" Lynch.
+In "Nobody's Child" he had brutally stamped a young girl to death for wanting to take the bus, which he felt disrespected him.
+In "Goodbyes" Harmon Rabb confronts him on a decommissioned navy ship in Philadelphia where he'd taken the twin sister of the killed girl.
+Charlie shows no remorse for the crime he committed, even asking Hermon if he has a problem with it.

 From Jonathan Creek: Alan Kallarnak.
 Granted, the man had a motive: as a fundamentalist Christian, he was furious that his ex-wife had an abortion.
 But what he does afterwards leads another character to claim that his "soul rightfully belongs in Hell".
 After discovering that his ex-wife had a child out of wedlock in her teenage years (one that she's befriended, but neglected to tell of his maternity), he approaches the now-grown son and convinces him to murder his own mother (without informing him that she is his mother; the son was actually in love with her and - being a bit mentally disturbed - couldn't understand why she didn't reciprocate).
 The son dutifully carries out the murder, and the woman dies reaching out for him.
 The scene in which she breaks down in front of her ex-husband, sobbing about how her own son wants to kill her, contains a moment in which the killer smiles to himself as he comes up with his plan, cementing his position as a Complete Monster.
 Upon learning this, neither Jonathan nor Carla are particularly inclined to turn his murderers over to the police once they determine who they are.